nroi/flexo/README.md

 * Robust: As long as *most* mirrors work fine, Flexo should be able to handle the download process without the client noticing any issues or interruptions, even if remote mirrors are slow or connections are unexpectedly dropped.
-* Simple: Users should not require more than a few minutes to set up Flexo and understand what it does.
+* Simple: Users should not require more than a few minutes to set up flexo and understand what it does.

 ## Cleaning the package cache